joaopeixoto13/bao-demos-virtio/README.md

 Before applying the defoconfig changes, edit the `BR2_LINUX_KERNEL_CUSTOM_CONFIG_FILE` entry to include your [Linux configuration](linux-v6.5-backend.config) config file path.

-If you want to manually configure your Linux, you must enable the option **BAO_VIRTIO**.
-To enable this feature, type `make linux-menuconfig` and navigating to: `Device Drivers > Virtualization Drivers > Bao Hypervisor Module for VirtIO`.
+If you want to manually configure your Linux, you must enable the option **BAO_IO_DISPATCHER**.
+To enable this feature, type `make linux-menuconfig` and navigating to: `Device Drivers > Virtualization Drivers > Bao Hypervisor I/O Dispatcher`.

 Apply the buildroot defconfig changes:
 ```